 The Pareto Principle applies to them too – 80% of eCommerce revenue comes from just 20% of customers.
 Ultimately, stock control will help you keep that 20% coming back for more.

 If you’re interested in learning more about how our service can improve your stock control, get in touch for a free, no-obligation consultation.
-Or sign up below, and we’ll send you more advice on how to start an eCommerce business.
+Or read more advice on how to start an eCommerce business.